Skip to content

 What is a Cockapoo?

 The Cockapoo is a crossbreed, crossed between one of the Cocker Spaniel breeds and a Poodle.
 This means it isn’t a ‘pure’ dog breed.
 Even though they’re a crossbreed, they can still be registered with the Kennel Club, they just don’t recognise them as ‘Pedigree’.
 They range in size depending on the size of the Poodle parent.
-‘Toy’ Cockapoos being the smallest and ‘Standard’ is the biggest.
+‘Toy’ Cockapoos are the smallest and ‘Standard’ are the biggest

 All dog breeds shed their hair to a certain degree and Cockapoos are no exception.
 However, because they’re crossed with the Poodle that sheds a minimal amount of hair, they tend to shed much less than other breeds.
 Cockapoos aren’t hypoallergenic as some people believe.
 Allergies aren’t caused by dog hair; they’re caused by dead skin cells and saliva.
 There’s no scientific evidence that one breed is more or less allergenic than another.